chromium/chromium/docs/memory-infra/probe-gpu.md

 Many of the objects listed above are shared between multiple processes.
 Consider a GL texture used by CC --- this texture is shared between a renderer and the GPU process.
-Additionally, the texture may be backed by a GLImage which was created from a GPUMemoryBuffer, which is also shared between the renderer and GPU process.
+Additionally, the texture may be backed by a SharedImage which was created from a GPUMemoryBuffer, which is also shared between the renderer and GPU process.
 This means that the single texture may show up in the memory logs of two different processes multiple times.

 To make things easier to understand, each GPU allocation is only ever "owned" by a single process and category.
 For instance, in the above example, the